by Paul Wheaton

 Additionally, integrated supplier pricing ensures that estimates reflect current material costs, minimizing the risk of cost discrepancies.

-Mistake #2: Misjudging Labor Costs
+Mistake #2: Labor Cost Estimation Errors

 Inaccurate labor estimates also pose a risk when managing multiple projects simultaneously.